 The Gorey town and environs area contains relatively low levels of environmental sensitivities and designations and has capacity in transport and wastewater services.
-By providing for growth and development in this area, the Draft Plan would be likely to contribute towards a reduced need to develop more sensitive towns and rural and coastal areas elsewhere in the County and wider region.
+By providing for growth and development in this area, the Plan would be likely to contribute towards a reduced need to develop more sensitive towns and rural and coastal areas elsewhere in the County and wider region.
 This would be likely to result in significant positive environmental effects on various environmental components.

-The Vision ("...high quality, green, well-connected town with a compact, walkable urban form.... network of sustainable neighbourhoods... high quality public realm.", "Improve movement, connectivity and legibility within the plan area for users of all forms of transport, in particular, pedestrians and cyclists." and "Maximise the benefits of biodiversity and enhance the green infrastructure network...") contribute towards both sustainable development and the protection and management of the environment.
+The Vision ("...high quality, green, well-connected town with a compact, walkable urban form.... network of sustainable neighbourhoods... high quality public realm.") and Key Principles ("...people friendly urban design...", "...improve the public realm...", "Improve movement, connectivity and legibility within the plan area for users of all forms of transport, in particular, pedestrians and cyclists." and "Maximise the benefits of biodiversity and enhance the green infrastructure network...") contribute towards both sustainable development and the protection and management of the environment.